lacebx/Langcompare/README.md

 ## 🤝 Contributing

 Want to add more languages or comparison sections?
-Fork the repo and send a PR — happy to collaborate.
+Fork the repo and send a PR — happy to collaborate :) .
 ## 📜 License

 MIT License